benmandrew/benmandrew.github.io/_posts/2019-09-28-creating-videos-from-scratch-with-ffmpeg.markdown

 FFMPEG is a command-line tool used to convert multimedia files between formats, for example changing a WMV file to an MP4 file, or merging two audio tracks into one.
 Here I’ll use it  to stack a sequence of images into a video, like a flipbook.

-For the example I’ve implemented the jump flood algorithm for rendering voronoi diagrams, but FFMPEG can be used for whatever purpose you need.
+For the example I’ve implemented the jump flood algorithm for rendering Voronoi diagrams, but FFMPEG can be used for whatever purpose you need.

 Download FFMPEG from the <a href="https://ffmpeg.org/download.html">download page</a>, and unzip it to a directory that you'll remember.